grepstrength/RealGoVetter/README.md

 ## Requirements

 - x64 Windows
-- VirusTotal API key
+- VirusTotal API key (you need at least a free account to access the VirusTotal API)

 ## Installation